CAN-Lab-Fudan/High-order-Networks/README.md

 * Captures the coexistence of interacting groups and their dynamic effects.
 * Provides a solvable network model capable of showing bistable regions and epidemic thresholds.

-Our paper is available at this link [this link](https://ieeexplore.ieee.org/document/11145328).
+Our paper is available at [this link](https://ieeexplore.ieee.org/document/11145328).
 Citations are welcome.

 ```bibtex
 @ARTICLE{11145328,